ravi-kr-singh/Freecodecamp-Projects/README.md

 4. Project 4 : Build a Technical Documentation Page
 5. Project 5 : Build a Personal Portfolio Webpage

 All the above 5 PROJECTS have been built by me using only core HTML & CSS .No frameworks have been used in these projects.
+Only CSS flexbox has been used.